sermons/fragrant/slides/index.md

 .

 >>>
++ some bg on Paul's history with the Jews
 + Jews persecuted him in Asia Minor, all along journeys
   + Jerusalem Jews were reason for his chains
   + img: Paul preaching jerusalem